 Our world today is lacking those Titus women.

-Sadly, when mama was alive I didn’t appreciate or recognize the most important lessons she had taught me.
+Sadly, when mama was alive, I didn’t appreciate or recognize the most important lessons she had taught me.
 All along she was teaching me, showing me by living her life so transparently that prayer works.

 In my rebellious teenage years, while I get up to no good.
 I warned my friends not to do as I did except they had a grandma back in Africa on her knees day and night praying.
-I knew mama was praying always and I was covered in prayers.
+I knew mama was always praying, and I was covered in prayers.

 The day mama died; I felt like I’d lost my insurance cover.
-I knew that I could not boast of anyone else interceeding in prayer for me with the same intensity and fervency as she did.
+I knew that I could not boast of anyone else interceding in prayer for me with the same intensity and fervency as she did.